alerque/que/README.md

 que
 ===

-My personal dotfiles and other system initialization stuff.
+My personal computing environment including but not limited to system initialization tools, dotfiles, scripts and other paraphanalia.

-On a system with `vcsh` and `mr` already installed:

-	vcsh clone git@github.com:alerque/que.git

-Or use this setup bootstrap script
+Initialization on a fresh user directory:

 	sh <(curl https://raw.github.com/alerque/que/master/bin/questrap)

+Otherwise to update:

+	mr up

+No really, that's all.